cseanburns/systems-librarianship/src/1a-history-linux-unix.md

 During the late 1980s through the early 1990s, the so-called "Unix wars" and an ensuing lawsuit marked a contentious period in the history of computing.
 Following its breakup, AT&T began to commercialize Unix.
-This lead to distinct differences between the Unix created by AT&T Unix and the Unix developed as BSD Unix.
+This led to distinct differences between AT&T's Unix and BSD Unix.
 The former was aimed at commercial markets, while the latter was targeted at researchers and academics.
-These contrasting objectives led to legal friction, culminating in UNIX Systems Laboratories, Inc.
-(USL, part of AT&T) suing Berkeley Software Design, Inc. (BSDi, part of the University of California, Berkeley) for copyright and trademark violations.
+These contrasting objectives led to legal friction, culminating in UNIX Systems Laboratories, Inc. (USL, part of AT&T) suing Berkeley Software Design, Inc. (BSDi, a company founded by Berkeley developers), and the case ended in a settlement that required code clean-up and clarified licensing, slowing BSD adoption.
-Ultimately, USL lost the case, but not before the lawsuit had created significant obstacles for BSD Unix.
-The legal battle delayed the adoption of BSD Unix and left a lasting impact on the development and dissemination of Unix systems.

 ## Linux, Linus Torvalds, University of Helsinki, Finland, early 1990s